skvisli/UNSPSC-list/README.md

 [react-debounce-input](https://github.com/nkbt/react-debounce-input) to debounce the search input to not block UI updates.

 ## Run Project
-Run the following commands in the in the project directory:
+Run the following commands in the project directory:

 ### `yarn`